Skip to main content

 The UHC is a participating HMO for United Healthcare MDIPA and OPTIMUM CHOICE, or Blue Cross Blue Shield BLUE CHOICE.

-For United Healthcare MDIPA or OPTIMUM CHOICE, call member services on your insurance card and make University Health Center as the PCP (Primary Care Provider) for your student for the visit at the University Health Center to be considered.
+For United Healthcare MDIPA or OPTIMUM CHOICE, call member services on your insurance card and list University Health Center as your student's PCP (Primary Care Provider) for the visit at the University Health Center to be considered.

 HMO office visits can be filed for BCBS BLUE CHOICE.